 The lymphatic system is responsible for removing protein and white blood cells (along with some water) from the interstitium.
 Lymphatic obstruction allows these substances to accumulate in the interstitium.

 Localized edema is most commonly caused by

-Some Causes of Edema
+Evaluation of Edema

 History of present illness should include location and duration of edema and presence and degree of pain or discomfort.
 Female patients should be asked whether they are pregnant and whether edema seems related to menstrual periods.
 Having patients with chronic edema keep a log of weight gain or loss is valuable.

 Review of systems should include symptoms of causative disorders, including dyspnea during exertion, orthopnea, and paroxysmal nocturnal dyspnea (heart failure); alcohol or hepatotoxin exposure, jaundice, and easy bruising (a liver disorder); malaise and anorexia (cancer or a liver or kidney disorder); and immobilization, extremity injury, or recent surgery (DVT).

 Past medical history should include any disorders known to cause edema, including heart, liver, and kidney disorders and cancer (including any related surgery or radiation therapy).
 The history should also include predisposing conditions for these causes, including streptococcal infection, recent viral infection (eg, hepatitis), alcohol use disorder, and hypercoagulable disorders.
 Drug history should include specific questions about drugs known to cause edema (see table Some Causes of Edema Some Causes of Edema ).
 Patients are asked about the amount of sodium used in cooking and at the table.

 The area of edema is identified and examined for extent, warmth, erythema, and tenderness; symmetry or lack of it is noted.
 Presence and degree of pitting (visible and palpable depressions caused by pressure from the examiner’s fingers on the edematous area, which displaces the interstitial fluid) are noted.